 What is NET?

 The NCAA Evaluation Tool (NET) is a rankings system used by the NCAA Tournament to assist in seeding teams for the NCAA Tournament.
-The system is based on game results, strength of schedule, game location, scoring margin (capping at 10 points per game), and net offensive and defensive efficiency.
+The system is based on game results, strength of schedule, game location and net offensive and defensive efficiency.

 Is the NET the only tool used to seed teams?

 No. If it were then predicting a bracket ahead of time would be very easy.
 NCAA Committee members are given NET as one of their tools to help them seed teams.
 Committee members will also look at the data points that make up the NET rankings and other metrics to help seed teams.

 What are Quadrants?

 One of the parameters used in determining NET is the Quadrant system.
 Each game on a teams schedule is placed into a Quadrant which is based on game location and opponent rankings.
 The Quadrant system breaks down like:

 Quadrant 1: Home 1-30, Neutral 1-50, Away 1-75.